MeteDesign/Webpack/README.md

 $ npm run generdll
 ```

-When you run `npm run dev` and open browser at `localhost:4000`, you will see the welcome page as the following picture show,
+When you run npm run dev and open browser, navigationg to localhost:4000, you will see the welcome page shown as the following picture,

 ![](http://blog.godotdotdot.com/static/metedesign_basic.png)

 ## Features

-In this configuration, you can use some following features:
+In this configuration, the following features have been implemented:

 - Etract commons chunk
 - DLL surport